NSNolan/LockerRoom/README.md

 - Locker Room does not run in a sandbox because creating a disk image with `hdiutil` will fail.
 - There is no version check of the YubiKey before the YubiKey SDK is used.
 This may lead to unsupported commands being sent to an incompatible external hardware device.
 - Unencrypted lockboxes cannot be deleted within Locker Room.
 But can be removed using the filesystem.
+- The entire encrypted lockbox content is read into memory when creating the lockbox metadata.

 ### Future Enhancements